aditya6543/textract-pdf-processor/README.md

 # 🧠 Textract PDF Processor

-A Python automation tool to:
+A Python automation script to process large PDF documents with AWS Textract.

+This tool allows you to:

-1. 📄 Split large PDFs into 10-page chunks
+- ✂️ Split large PDFs into 10-page chunks
-2. ☁️ Upload them to AWS S3
+- ☁️ Upload them to AWS S3
-3. 🤖 Use Amazon Textract to extract text from each PDF
+- 🤖 Run Textract to extract text content
-4. 📂 Save extracted data as JSON files
+- 📁 Save the extracted results as clean, structured JSON files

+Ideal for:
+- Training LLMs from PDFs
+- Extracting structured data from invoices, contracts, reports
+- Automating document pipelines for cloud-based applications
 ---

 ## 🚀 Features